 Charged hadrons are identified as π and K using the RICH-1 detector.
 Several variables have been monitored to ensure the stability in time of the RICH-1 response.
-The monitored variables are the hit multiplicities of the MWPCs, the mass hypothesis likelihood (described later in this section), and the number of hadrons identified as π and K normalised to the number of reconstructed tracks.
-Blocks of data are rejected if any of the variables deviates from the mean values by more than three standard deviations.

 Figure 2: The Cherenkov angle as measured with RICH-1 versus the particle momentum as measured by the spectrometer.